 Hadley – Session 5

-Building duration of lying in the crate.
+Building duration for lying in the crate.
 Hadley is still tempted to get up a lot.
 I’ll patiently explain what I want him to do until he understands – and he will understand.
-It’s just a matter of time and patience.
+It’s just a matter of time.
 Always work at your dog’s pace!

 Hadley – Session 6

 Hadley is getting better at staying down!
 At 02:17, I count to 9 in my head before he gets up.
-(I’m counting fast with Hadley, who needs the duration to increase in steps smaller than one-second increments.
+(I’m counting fast with Hadley.
+He needs the duration to increase in steps smaller than full one-second increments.
 In his case, counting to 9 is not the same as 9 seconds.)

 Check back next week for part 3 of the crate training series!
 If you’ve been following this tutorial with your own dog, leave me a comment – I’d love to hear how it’s going!